 Most people understand that some websites are better for grabbing web search results than others.
 A lot of it has to do with the content on the site.
-Which keywords are chosen or how often they appear in what sort of content affect your search engine results.
+Which keywords are chosen or how often they appear in what sort of content affects your search engine results.

 But web designers know that search engine optimization goes even deeper than that.
 To make it happen, you need the right tools, and it's up to your website design company to supply that capability.
 So if you are interested in getting your page to rank well, and who isn't, you need to ensure that the designer you choose has the right features.

 These factors will help any website that has proper SEO built-in rank well.
 They're the things you really can't change later–you can always improve your metadata descriptions and titles, but you can't fix it if your provider's speeds are so slow they affect your rank.

-The good news is that most of the major website builders meet these basic minimum requirements.
+The good news is that most of the popular website builders meet these basic minimum requirements.
 Mobile-friendly sites might require upgrading to another price level, and meta info updating can sometimes be clunky and hard to find.
 But the good sites are fast, and SSL certificates are now the standard.

 As you design each page in your template, you will need to update each page's metadata.
 This is an area where some builders can stand out.
 How easy is it to custom that data?
 Do you have to go into the code, or do they have a slick interface to make it happen faster?

 When a customer visits your site, starts buying something, and then fails to complete the transaction, the cart is considered abandoned.
 Being able to send a follow-up email and offer them an additional discount, or simply getting an alert to tell you that the cart was abandoned, is powerful marketing intel.
 Other common marketing tools that come in handy include mailing lists and pop up notifications.

 Ease of Use

 When it comes down to it, you're picking a website builder because it's easy to use.
-It's easier to use than coding your site from scratch and finding your own host.
+It's easier to use than coding and designing your site from scratch and finding your own host.
 But exactly how easy is it to use in the end, when you’re laying out your webpage feature by feature?
 Most sites realize that this is going to be their measure of success, and they put a lot of time, effort, and money into making their process easier than everyone else's.
 The easier it is, the more customers they can attract.
 And the easier it is, the more customers complete the process and keep renewing their subscriptions.